Second MacDonald ministry: Economic policy

-Fate
+Fall of the government

-In the summer of 1931, the government was gripped by a political and financial crisis as the value of the pound and its place on the Gold Standard came under threat over fears that the budget was unbalanced.
-A run on gold began when a report by the May Committee estimated that there would be a deficit of £120 million by April 1932, and recommended reductions in government expenditure and higher taxes to prevent this.
+In the summer of 1931, the government was gripped by a political and financial crisis as the value of the pound and its place on the gold standard came under threat over fears that the budget was unbalanced.
+A run on gold began when the May Report estimated that there would be a deficit of £120 million by April 1932, and recommended reductions in government expenditure and higher taxes.

 MacDonald's cabinet met repeatedly to work out the necessary cutbacks and tax rises, while at the same time seeking loans from overseas.
-It later became clear that the bankers in New York would only provide loans if the government carried out significant austerity measures, such as a 10% reduction in the dole.
-During August 1931, the Cabinet struggled to produce budget amendments that were politically acceptable but proved unable to do so without causing mass resignations and a full-scale split in the party.
-The particular issue on which the split occurred was the vote of the cabinet after much discussion to reduce benefit paid to unemployed people under the National Assistance scheme.
+It later became clear that the bankers in New York would only provide loans if the government carried out significant austerity measures, such as a 10% reduction in unemployment benefits.
+Although MacDonald asserted in early August 1931 that the cabinet was “of one mind” and that “we intend to balance the budget,” the Cabinet struggled to produce budget amendments that were politically acceptable but proved unable to do so without causing mass resignations and a full-scale split in the party.
+The particular issue on which the split occurred was the vote of the cabinet after much discussion to reduce benefit paid to unemployed people.
 The Cabinet was unable to reach an agreement on this controversial issue, with nine members opposing the reduction in the dole and eleven supporting it, and on 24 August 1931 the government formally resigned.

+In his diary, MacDonald reflected on his last Labour cabinet meeting:

 The Second Labour Government was succeeded by the First National Ministry, also headed by Ramsay MacDonald and made up of members of Labour, the Conservatives and Liberals, calling itself a National Government.
-Viewed by many Labour supporters as a traitor, Macdonald was subsequently expelled from the Labour Party, and remained a hated figure within the Labour Party for many years thereafter, despite his great services to his party earlier in his life.
+Viewed by many Labour supporters as a traitor, MacDonald was subsequently expelled from the Labour Party.
+In a private letter, Sidney Webb expressed his belief that MacDonald had not only had the idea of a National Government in his mind for some time, but had come “to dislike almost every section of the Labour party, for one or other reason.”
+In reality, MacDonald believed his had put national needs above his party’s needs, and that without the austerity cuts the foreign loans would not arrive, thus ruining the nation to the detriment of both those in work and out of work.
+MacDonald expected that once the crisis had passed he would return to Labour but this didn’t happen.
+He remained a hated figure within the Labour Party for many years thereafter, despite his great services to his party earlier in his life.

 The circumstances surrounding the downfall of the Second Labour Government, together with its replacement by the National Government and its failure to develop a coherent economic strategy for dealing with the effects of the Great Depression, remained controversial amongst historians for many years.